bytecodealliance/wasmtime/README.md

 [![Gitter chat](https://badges.gitter.im/CraneStation/CraneStation.svg)](https://gitter.im/CraneStation/Lobby)
 ![Minimum rustc 1.30](https://img.shields.io/badge/rustc-1.30+-green.svg)

-*Wasmtime is complete enough to pass the WebAssemlbly spec testsuite.* Support for system APIs is coming soon!
+*Wasmtime is complete enough to pass the WebAssembly spec testsuite.* Support for system APIs is coming soon!

 One goal for this project is to implement [CloudABI](https://cloudabi.org/) using